Nevrdid/TSP_Activities/README.md

 - Start gui in a game details: `activities gui <rom_file>` (If the game is not in the database, it will be added)

+## Config
+Edit the activities.cfg for gui design settings.
+- default_background (string) - background image to use if not using theme or if a theme image is missing.
+- theme_background (bool) - use system's background per system instead of default on
+- theme_name (string) - select the theme to get images from

 ## Keybinds

 ### List window